Unmasking the Secret Lives of Public Servants

 October 31, 2017 / Ottawa, Canada – Filmmaker Amen Jafri launches a new documentary series, The Secret Lives of Public Servants, to reveal the unusual and extraordinary hobbies of public service employees outside the 9-to-5.

 Three short episodes explore the work of a radical artist, a comic book creator and a cosplayer, each of whom provide a unique insight into the creative process and the limited perception of their day jobs.
-The first episode, recently screened and nominated for two awards at Brooklyn Web Fest, is now available for viewing on Apt613.ca, YouTube and amenjafri.com.
+The first episode, recently screened and nominated for two awards at Brooklyn Web Fest, is available as of Oct.
+31, 2017, for viewing on Apt613.ca, YouTube, Stareable.com and amenjafri.com.

 “There are a lot of creative people who work 9 to 5 in public service—I know because I was one of them,” says Jafri.
 “The public service can be a bit dry and no matter how much they may love their jobs, many folks need a creative outlet.
 They find that in their after-hours hobbies or secret lives.”
 Key themes that emerge from the series, include: political engagement, conformity in the workplace and the importance of “secret lives”.
 “The goal of this series is to humanize public servants in a positive way.
 Depression is a longstanding issue, some of which can be attributed to negative stereotypes and lack of public recognition.”